UW-Whitewater | Online

 Open doors by unlocking your potential.

 Primarily designed for working adults, the Online Bachelor of Applied Arts and Sciences (BAAS) was designed by the College of Integrated Studies at the Rock County Branch Campus to offer a flexible degree completion pathway for students who hold an applied associates degrees from a technical college.
-All students who enter the BAAS must have an associate of applied science degree completed, and must satisfy the admissions requirements.
-Most students will complete in 60-65 credits.
+All students must have an applied associate degree OR 30 college credits.
+Students with a completed associate degree generally complete their bachelor’s degree in 60-65 credits.
 In addition to emphasis areas in digital marketing, professional selling, leadership, criminology and human services, students can design their own emphasis area.
 Internships and credit for prior learning help shorten the time to degree completion.

 Why UW-Whitewater Online?